 Post-partum sex: Go slow… there’s no need to rush.

 You may find that hormonal changes leave your vagina dry and tender, especially if you are breastfeeding.
 Also, if you are healing from an episiotomy or tears, you might experience some pain.

-Taking it slow, as suggested by Mayo Clinic, is the best way to help ease pain the first few times you have sex after having your baby.
-Start with lots of foreplay — cuddling, kissing and massage.
+Taking it slow, as suggested by Mayo Clinic, is the best way to help ease the pain the first few times you have sex after having your baby.
+Start with lots of foreplay — cuddling, kissing, and massage.
 Gradually build up in intensity.

 If you are experiencing vaginal dryness, use a lubricant.
 Most importantly, don’t put pressure on yourself to perform like you did prior to getting pregnant.

 If sex is really painful or uncomfortable, go for alternatives like oral sex until you are totally healed.
 You should also tell your partner what feels good and what doesn’t, and also tell him to stop if needed.

 You may think prepping for sex after delivery is a bit silly — after all, sex is what gave you that adorable little angel in the first place, so you must know what you’re doing!